tobycrisford/wordle_solver/README.md

 Once we have followed this procedure for every possible guess, X, we can then pick the X with the largest information content to use as our next guess.

 The number of possible guesses we could make is the same on each turn, because we are allowed to guess words that have already been ruled out, and in fact it will often be beneficial to do this if they will give us more information.
-The number of possible solutions is reduced dramatically on each turn though, which makes the Method 2 computation more and more feasible as the game progresses.
+The number of possible solutions is reduced dramatically on each turn though, which makes the first bullet point above faster and faster as the game progresses.

 The first turn is the only turn on which Method 2 runs prohibitibely slowly.
 It takes about 20 minutes to complete on my machine, which is longer than you probably want to spend on a game of Wordle.
-But fortunately, the computation for Guess 1 is exactly the same each time, so you only need to run it once, cache the results, and retrieve those results in subsequent games.
+But fortunately, the computation for Guess 1 is exactly the same each time.
+This means you only need to run it once, cache the results, and retrieve those results in subsequent games.